 Now, one thing that hasn’t changed: the mouth-watering options at your local buffet.
 It may be tempting to overindulge and opt for your favorite dishes, but registered dietitians warn there are foods to avoid when it comes to food safety and your overall health.
 To help you manage your next buffet outing, we spoke with food experts who share what to look for and what to avoid.
 (Safely enjoy takeout during coronavirus with these tips.)

 Sushi at your favorite Japanese restaurant?
 Yes, please.
 Sushi on a work buffet?
 Say sayonara, says Kendra Busalacchi, RDN, a registered dietitian at Sharp HealthCare.
 “I would never eat sushi that contains raw fish,” she says.
-“Fish is very heart healthy with its high omega 3 content.
+“Fish is very heart healthy with its high omega-3 content.
 However, the problem is that raw fish, especially when not handled properly and kept at the proper temperature, puts you at very high risk for foodborne illnesses.”
 Worse, this risk for this goes up exponentially the longer it’s kept out unrefrigerated, such as at a buffet, she adds.
 Instead, opt for sushi made only with cooked ingredients or choose a baked salmon dish.
-Some rules, however, are made to be broken—here are 19 healthy food rules nutritionists ignore all the time.
+Some rules, however, are made to be broken—here are the healthy food rules nutritionists ignore all the time.

 The dessert table